 Our school’s ethos is based on constantly promoting respect for others and the importance of making right choices, as well as the promotion of good manners.
 All pupils are taught the importance of self-respect, trust, honesty and care for others.
 Children learn that their behaviours have an effect on their own rights and those of others.
 We promote and fund raise for a range of charities to raise awareness of the needs of others both nationally and internationally.
 Most recently our school community donated more than forty festive boxes for children in Eastern Europe.

 Different Faiths and Beliefs

-Pickering Junior School is not a culturally diverse and multi-faith school and so we actively promote diversity through our celebrations of different faiths and cultures.
-RE and PSHE lessons reinforce messages of tolerance and respect for others.
+Pickering Community Junior School is not a culturally diverse and multi-faith school and so we actively promote diversity through our celebrations of different faiths and cultures.
+RE and PSHCE lessons reinforce messages of tolerance and respect for others.
 We study world faiths and pupils are given the opportunity to visit places of worship.
 We welcome members of different cultures, faiths and religions into school to share their beliefs and practices in order to remove barriers and to enhance learning.
 We have regular assemblies with our Open The Book Team who promote Christian messages and we have strong links with both local churches which we use to hold Harvest and Christmas celebrations.